Bike Touring in Ireland

 Laundry facilities are rare on the ground in Ireland.
 However, given

-are available, and do our own washing.
-However, getting stuff to try
+if they are available, and do our own washing.
+However, getting

-overnight in Ireland is next to impossible and Irish youth hostels
+stuff to try overnight in Ireland is next to impossible and

-do not have drying rooms.
-With that in mind, carrying two cycling
+Irish youth hostels do not have drying rooms.
+With that in mind,

 Some B&B's have been known to offer use of their laundry facilities.